 The trend among dental schools is to require more than two years of predental training including a broad liberal arts background.
-Additional science courses recommended or required include a year course of organic chemistry instead of one semester, quantitative chemical analysis, elementary physical chemistry, and other zoology courses.
+Additional science courses recommended or required include a year course of organic chemistry instead of one semester, quantitative chemical analysis, elementary physical chemistry, other zoology courses, and in some cases a foreign language.
 Several schools require a bachelor's degree for entrance.
 The applicant is usually required to take the American Dental Association aptitude test and present evidence of physical fitness and good moral character.
 Many dental schools also require a personal interview and some administer additional tests.
 For other information, see the predental adviser and dental school catalogs.